MariwanJ/Incubator/README.md

   I added the photos to make it clear what were wrong.
 So when you check the new design you know that they are targeted and fixed.

-3-Updated to fix some other issues and add more footprint.
+3-Updated to fix some other issues and add more footprints.
 (KICAD 7.0)

 Mariwan Jalal 2023-05-13